-- 1. In Cloudera Manager, navigate to Clusters Hive Configuration. - 2.
-In Filters, select HIVE for the scope. - 3.
+- 1. In Cloudera Manager, navigate to Clusters HIVE_ON_TEZ-1 Configuration. - 2.
+In Filters, select HIVE_ON_TEZ-1 for the scope. - 3.
 Select Security for the category. - 4.
-Accept the default Enable TLS/SSL for HiveServer2, which is checked for Hive (Service-Wide). - 5.
-Enter the path to the Java keystore on the host system. /opt/cloudera/security/pki/KEYSTORE_NAME.jks - Enter the password for the keystore you used on the Java keytool command-line when the key and keystore were created.
+In Enable TLS/SSL for HiveServer2, check HIVE_ON_TEZ-1. - 5.
+Enter the path to the Java keystore on the host system. /opt/cloudera/security/pki/SERVER-NAME-server.jks - Enter the password for the keystore you used on the Java keytool command-line when the key and keystore were created.